daracloud/mastercard_terraform_project/README.md

 An autoscalling group was created to automatically add and remove nodes based on load

 ## Entry Script
-An entry script was configured to initialize docker & nginx configuration
+A launch configuration file was created to initialize docker & nginx configuration

 ## Auto scaling policies
 In order to add dynamism to the infrastructure, I created several Auto Scaling Policies and CloudWatch Alarms.